harshakokel/DeepRePReL/README.md

 4. Run experiments from [examples](./examples).
 Refer to the [RePReL documentation](./docs/RePReL.md) for more details.

-> Refer the other [RePReL repository](https://github.com/harshakokel/RePReL) for the tabular reinforcement learning implementation.
+> The tabular reinforcement learning implementation is available in the other repository [here](https://github.com/harshakokel/RePReL).

 ## Citation